Dshashek/ELK_Monitoring_Network_Diagram/README.md

 - Uninstall apache2 so it does not conflict with docker
 - Install pip3 package manager to download python packages
 - Install Python docker module
-- Start Docker service, increase virtual memory on elk machine
+- Start Docker service, increase virtual memory on ELK machine
-- Download and launch the elk docker contianer
+- Download and launch the ELK docker contianer

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.